logdna/logdna-go/README.md

 * Type: `string`
 * Default: `''`
 * Example Values: `YourCustomApp`
-* Max Length: `32`
+* Max Length: `80`

-The default app passed along with every log sent through this instance.
+App name to use for the current message.

 ##### Env